vitalfadeev/wte/README.md

 # wte
 Wikitionary word description extractor.
-Parse the article from dump of the https://en.wiktionary.org/
+Parse the article from the dump of the https://en.wiktionary.org/